Chaumet jewellery store near Champs-Elysee in Paris hit by armed robbery

 The prosecutor’s office said it had opened an investigation.
 It did not confirm initial estimates of the loot.

-Chaumet, one of the France's oldest jewellery brands and which is owned by luxury goods conglomerate LVMH (LVMH.PA), could not immediately be reached for comment. ($1 = 0.8450 euros)
+Chaumet, one of the France’s oldest jewellery brands and which is owned by luxury goods conglomerate LVMH, could not immediately be reached for comment. ($1 = 0.8450 euros)

 Our Standards: The Thomson Reuters Trust Principles.